Candlelight Hills Homeowners Association

 Landscape Committee Walk Through

-The HOA Landscape committee walk-through occurs the 4th Thursday of each month and meets in front of the Tennis Court area.
-The time varies depending on whether or not there is a BOD Meeting.
-Check day and time before showing up as the schedule may have been moved.
+The HOA Landscape committee walk-through generally occurs at 12:00 PM the 4th Thursday of each month and meets in front of the Tennis Court or Lower Park areas.
+The time and place varies depending on many factors so please check the day and time before showing up as the schedule may have been moved.

 Park Avenue Community Center

 210 Park Ave.
 Escondido, CA

 Candlelight Hills Highlights

 A small gated community located in the city of Escondido which has around 150,000 residents and is one of San Diego’s oldest, incorporated 1888, suburban communities.
 Candlelight Hills is nestled between Highway 78 and I-15 in the highly regarded southwestern portion of the City of Escondido.
 This setting allows for quick access via I-15 into Downtown San Diego or via Highway 78 for easy access to the coast as well as the other north county communities of San Marcos, Vista and Oceanside.
 While conveniences abound within a few minutes drive the best part is that once you enter the 71 home Candlelight Hills community the world changes to one of tranquility and quiet.
 Many of the homes have views to Bernardo Mountain, Daley Ranch, Mt San Marcos, Mt Israel or even the Palomar Mountain range while other sites feature tree lined pathways or wooded slopes.
 Houses are landscaped and placed on lots so that yards generally don’t look out onto your neighbors yard.